cvora51/My_Expense_Manager/README.md

 # MY_EXPENSE_MANAGER

 This is an Android Application which manages your Expenses in a very easy and efficient manner.
 The app is designed with a very user friendly UI.
-The App is designed as a part of Mini Project under **Android Application Development Lab.**

 # ScreenShots:
  <table>